frankezuruike/secure-salary-loan/README.md

-# Welcome to your Lovable project
+# Welcome to your BeraCode project

 ## Project info